steveraaen/isocronehotel/README.md

 ### Displays / Lifecycle

+### Cities
+The default location is Madrid, Spain.
+There is a "vanilla" autocomplete input at the upper left that allows the user to input the partial name of a major city, and the user is presented with a list of matching cities.
+Clicking a city will re-center the map, retrieve a list of hotels, and draw a new isochrone around the city center The list of cities is not color coded.<br>

 ### Hotels
-The default location is Madrid, Spain.
-There is a "no dependency" autocomplete input at the upper left that allows the user to input the partial name of a major city.
-User is presented with a list of matching cities.

-The list of cities is not color coded.
-Clicking a city will re-center the map, retrieve a list of hotels, and draw a new isochrone around the hotel closest to the city center.<br>

-It will also place circle markers on the map, representing each hotel on the list.<br>
-MouseOver a circle marker to view the name of the hotel in a popup.<br>
+A list of hotels nearest the city center is displayed by clicking "Hotels in (city name)", and circle markers appear on the map, color coded by the Yelp rating each hotel.
+Mousing over the hotel on the list will present a larger, different colored circle to indicate the hotel's location.
+Mousing over the circle marker displays the hotel name in a tooltip.<br>

-Click the hotel (on the list) to view the hotel details as well as a list of the nearest restaurants.
+Clicking the hotel (on the list) will display details about the hotel as well as a list of the nearest restaurants, and the map will zoom on the hotel and replace the hotel markers with restaurant markers.

 ### Restaurants
-When a hotel is clicked, the map will zoom on the hotel and replace the hotel markers with restaurant markers.

 ### Color Coding

 The list of hotels and restaurants is sorted by the overall Yelp rating, form best to worst.<br>